 DAY 2 - Athens

 Arrive in Athens, and transfer to the Electra Palace Hotel, located in the shadow of the Acropolis.
 Following a buffet lunch, visit the new Acropolis Museum, which displays some of the finest sculptures and other art of ancient Greece, including many items brought in from the Acropolis to protect them from the elements.
 See the former royal palace (now the parliament building), along with a number of Athens' finest neoclassical buildings, and walk through the Temple of Olympian Zeus, built between the second century B.C. and the second century A.D.
 This evening, gather for a brief introduction to Greek history and mythology.
 Dinner is on your own, allowing you to discover one of the city's' many delicious restaurants.
-Electra Palace Hotel (L)
+Electra Metropolis Hotel (L)

 DAY 3 - Athens